Road Trip from Brisbane to Cairns

 - Hervey Bay - Renowned destination for whale watching.
 Also a great base for day trips to nearby Fraser Island.

 - Agnes Waters/1770 – Catch some waves at Agnes Waters, the most northern surf spot in Queensland.
 Also visit the historic coastal town of 1770, the birthplace of Queensland, that was named in honour of Lt James Cook, who made landfall here in May 1770.

-- Yeppoon – pleasant coastal town with lots of lovely beaches and a terrific man made lagoon pool.
-Also serves as a fabulous jump off point to visit Great Keppel Island.
+- Yeppoon – A pleasant coastal town with lots of lovely beaches and a terrific man-made lagoon pool.
+It also serves as a fabulous jump off point to visit Great Keppel Island.